lulzzz/datalayer/docs/docs/helm-charts/index.md

   -n spark-k8s
 ```

-## Zeppelin
+## Spitfire

-Install the `Zeppelin on K8s` chart.
+Install the `Spitfire on K8s` chart.

 ```
 helm install \
-  --set zeppelin.imagePullPolicy=IfNotPresent \
+  --set spitfire.imagePullPolicy=IfNotPresent \
-  zeppelin-k8s \
+  spitfire-k8s \
-  -n zeppelin-k8s
+  -n spitfire-k8s
 ```

-You can set `zeppelin.imagePullPolicy=Always` to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).
+You can set `spitfire.imagePullPolicy=Always` to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).

 Test the presence of the Hadoop configuration.

 ```
 kubectl exec -it $(kubectl get pods -n default \
-  -l "app=zeppelin-k8s" -o jsonpath="{.items[0].metadata.name}") \
+  -l "app=spitfire-k8s" -o jsonpath="{.items[0].metadata.name}") \
   -- cat /usr/hadoop/etc/hadoop/core-site.xml
 ```